home-assistant/home-assistant.io/source/_components/device_tracker.google_plus.markdown

 for python requests.
 If you don't trust that website, note that they provide sources of the tool.
 So run the tool on your local machine.
 - The python code contains dictionaries with keys that have names similar to the above fields in the config file.
 Copy the corresponding values to the config file.
-- The url field is the first argument of `requests.post` in the last line of the python code.
+- The URL field is the first argument of `requests.post` in the last line of the python code.